jerry81/GHP/2022/jan.md

 1/2
 - covid
+  - omicron spreading "at lightning speed"
   - omicron doesn't affect lungs
   - europe considering tighter rules
   - race may be considered when distributing covid treatments
 - tech
+  - most popular slashdot stories of 2021
+    - linus - tells antivaxxer to shut up, rust to be incorporated in linux kernel
+    - rich stallman's return to FSF
+    - who to blame in TX electrical outage
+    - Software RAID better than hardware RAID?
   - futurologist predictions: water running out, robots taking jobs
   - things scientists calculated in 2021
     - number of bubbles in half-pint glass of beer - 2M